The Parameterised Complexity of List Problems on Graphs of Bounded Treewidth

 \subsection{Background}

 We begin by recalling some existing results about the edge chromatic number and list edge chromatic number of a graph.
 It is easy to see that, for any graph $G$, we have

 where $\chi'(G)$ denotes the edge chromatic number of $G$ and $\Delta(G)$ is the maximum degree of $G$.
+The lower bound comes from the fact that every edge incident with a single vertex must receive a different colour; for the upper bound, note that every edge is incident with at most $2(\Delta(G) - 1)$ others, so lists of length $2 \Delta(G) - 1$ guarantee that we can colour greedily.
 For the edge chromatic number, we have the much stronger result of Vizing: \begin{thm}[\cite{vizing64}] $\chi'(G)$ is equal to either $\Delta(G)$ or $\Delta(G) + 1$. \end{thm} In order to give a linear time algorithm to solve \textsc{Edge Chromatic Number} on graphs of bounded treewidth, Zhou, Nakano and Nishizeki \cite{zhou96} prove that, for graphs of fixed treewidth $k$ and maximum degree $\Delta \geq 2k$, the edge chromatic number must in fact be equal to $\Delta$.

 There is no direct analogue of Vizing's theorem for the list edge chromatic number.
 The \emph{List (Edge) Colouring Conjecture} (discussed in \cite{alon93,bollobas85,haggkvist92}) asserts that $\chi'(G) = \ch'(G)$ for any graph $G$, and would immediately imply Vizing's conjecture (1976) that $\ch'(G) \leq \Delta(G) + 1$.
 However, neither of these conjectures has been proved except for certain special classes of graphs, and the best general bound on the list edge chromatic number is due to Kahn. \begin{thm}[\cite{Kahn96}] For any $\epsilon > 0$, if $\Delta(G)$ is sufficiently large,